Bitcoin-ABC/bitcoin-abc/README.md

 What is Bitcoin ABC?
 --------------------

-Bitcoin ABC is the name of open source software which enables the use of Bitcoin Cash.
+Bitcoin ABC is the name of open-source software which enables the use of Bitcoin Cash.
 It is a fork of the [Bitcoin Core](https://bitcoincore.org) software project.

 License